Church Parking and Entry

 Located off the sanctuary, our main parlor is often used by worshipers who may not be able to sit in the sanctuary pews.

 Church offices are located near the foyer entrance from the parking lot off West Charlemont Avenue.
-The reception desk is staffed Monday through Thursday, 9:00 a.m. to 3:30 p.m. and Friday from 9:00 a.m. to 12:00 p.m.
+The office is staffed Monday through Thursday, 9:00 a.m. to 3:30 p.m. and on Friday’s the office is staffed remotely from 9:00 a.m. to 12:00 p.m.

 Located in the Fellowship Hall building, the church kitchen contains a full array of commercial food preparation and sanitation equipment.
 These facilities are used during church sponsored events.
 During the week, the kitchen is used for the preparation of meals for the Meals on Wheels program.